Sn00pyW00dst0ck/CEN5035-Project/README.md

 Sector is a cross-platform desktop application built with Go and React that tackles the privacy concerns of modern messaging platforms.
 By leveraging peer-to-peer technologies and end-to-end encryption, Sector ensures that your conversations remain private and are stored only on the devices of the participants.
 The application provides a user-friendly interface for creating group chats, adding channels within those groups, and communicating securely with other users.

 ## Key Features

-End-to-end encryption: All messages are encrypted, ensuring only the intended recipients can read them

 Decentralized architecture: No central server storing your messages or metadata